katychuang/nyhug-office-hours/faq.md

 Linux - Download the latest copies of GHC and Cabal.
 Follow instructions in the INSTALL file.
 The popular paths among those installing to source are ghc to `~/.ghc/bin` and cabal to `~/.cabal/bin`.
 Make sure your PATH environment variable can find these two paths.

-OSX - similar to instructions for linx.
+OSX - similar to instructions for linux.

 OSX10.9 Mavericks introduces problems with GCC compiler.
 As of May 2014, these were the most up to date instructions written by [@cartazio](https://gist.github.com/cartazio/7131371) and [@katychuang](http://stackoverflow.com/questions/19579577/installing-building-ghc-with-osx-mavericks-ghc)

-*